 - Help your student understand, that registering for a class takes up a spot in that class, which may prevent other students from registering.

 - Your student must drop any class or classes they decide not to attend.
 The college bills students for unpaid tuition and fees, even if they never attended class.

 - Eventually the college sends unpaid bills to collections, which may affect your student’s credit.

-- Financial aid pays tuition for awarded students approximately one-week before the quarter begins (on July 1 for summer quarter).
+- Financial aid pays tuition for students offered aid approximately one-week before the quarter begins (on July 1 for summer quarter).
 We hold students in their classes until financial aid pays their tuition as long as they met the file complete deadline for the quarter they wish to start taking classes.

 - You need your student’s college ID number if you wish to pay tuition and fees for your student.